-6. Financial investments measured at fair value through other comprehensive income (continued)

-(iii) Movement of gross carrying amount and the allowance for credit loss to other comprehensive income (continued)
+- 6. Financial investments measured at fair value through other comprehensive income (continued) - (iii) Movement of gross carrying amount and the allowance for expected credit loss to other comprehensive income (continued)

-Stage 1 RM'000 Stage 2 RM'000 Stage 3 RM'000 Total RM'000

-Allowance for credit loss

-At 1 January 2023 At 31 December 2023 - -
+Stage 1 RM'000 Stage 2 RM'000 Stage 3 RM'000 Total RM'000 Allowance for expected credit loss At 1 January/31 December 2024 At 1 January/31 December 2023 - -

-At 1 January 2022 125 - - 125

-Assets derecognised or repaid (125) - (125)

-At 31 December 2022 = =

 The carrying amounts of financial investments measured at FVOCI are their respective fair values.
-Accordingly, the recognition of allowance for credit loss does not affect the carrying amount of those assets, but is reflected as a debit to profit or loss and credit to other comprehensive income.
+Accordingly, the recognition of allowance for expected credit loss does not affect the carrying amount of those assets, but is reflected as a debit to profit or loss and credit to other comprehensive income.